Back to all studies

 Sustained Mood Improvement With Laughing Gas Exposure

-This not yet recruiting study focuses on depression and currently lists sites or participation links in Canada.
+This study is not yet recruiting.
+It focuses on depression and currently lists study information in Canada.

 DepressionOtherFrom 18 Years to 65 Years